peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORNumber.md

  Returns whether this object's value, converted to an integer by discarding its fractional part, would be -(2^63) or greater, and less than 2^63.
+* `boolean CanTruncatedIntFitInUInt64()`<br>
+ Returns whether this object's value, converted to an integer by discarding its fractional part, would be 0 or greater, and less than 2^64.
 * `int compareTo​(int other)`<br>
  Compares this CBOR number with a 32-bit signed integer.
 * `int compareTo​(long other)`<br>